-- for the dev team — your blueprint should contain milestones, tasks with status, and timeframes;
+- Product team — include milestones, tasks with status, and timeframes.

-- for stakeholders — there should be a release schedule and executions;
+- Executives — feature a release schedule and execution plan.

-- for customers (if you intend to present them with your strategy plan) — all you need is to showcase the product vision and direction you’re heading in.
+- Customers (if you present them with your strategy plan) — all you need is to showcase the product vision and direction you’re heading in.

 Besides, blueprints differ in the presentation approach — Timeline or Kanban view.
 Kanban view gives a full picture of task progression and completion.
 It’s oftentimes used for managing sprints and feature releases.